dfinity/motoko/doc/md/reference/overview.md

 }
 ```

-a typical actor/canister main file

-## Async/await
+### Async/await

 `async T`

-asychronous future or promise

-introduced by `async { … }`
+An asynchronous future or promise is introduced by `async { … }`.

-(implicit in async function declaration)
+This is implicit in async function declaration.

-`await e`
-suspends computation pending `e`’s result:
+`await e` suspends computation pending `e`’s result:

-if the result is a value, continues with that value,
+- If the result is a value, continue with that value.

-if the result is an `Error`, `throw`s the error.
+- If the result is an `Error`, `throw`s the error.

 ``` motoko no-repl
   public func send(t : Text) : async Nat {